Netflix shareholders withhold support for executive pay package

 Stiehm wrote that if Netflix had the resources to spend more than $166 million on executive compensation last year for its top executives, it can afford to pay $68 million a year to writers seeking in better compensation.

 Netflix shareholders withheld support for the executive compensation structure for 2023, in a non-binding "say on pay" vote.
-Last year, the company's executive pay package won support from just 27 percent of the shareholder votes cast.
+The company said the vote tally would be reported in a regulatory filing.
+Last year, the company's executive pay package won support from just 27% of the shareholder votes cast.

 After last year's vote, Netflix said it made changes including instituting a salary cap for its co-chief executives and a performance-based bonus plan.